Misogyny in sports: Sexual harassment

 There are a number of factors that contribute to the existence of sexual harassment of female athletes.
 Two of the most prominent factors are the lack of awareness of sexual harassment in the sports industry and the lack of knowledge on how to both seek and provide help.
 A study done in 2011 in Quebec called "Disclosure of Sexual Abuse in Sport Organizations: A Case Study" points to the many problems in sports organizations.
 Most instances point to women rarely, if ever, reporting assault or harassment in the sports business.
 Most coaches, athletes, and administrators were not even aware of existing protocols of sexual harassment.
 When questioned about this concerning issue, the administrators resorted back to their lawyers; assuming that the issue was far too complicated to tackle.
 "Harms caused by harassment and abuse still represent a blind spot for many sport organisations, either through fear of reputational damage or through ignorance, silence and collusion."
 Female athletes and sports industry employees need more education on what acts of sexual harassment look like, how to seek help, and who they can trust to speak out to.
 "All forms of harassment and abuse breach human rights and may constitute a criminal offence.
-Therefore, there is a legal and moral duty of care incumbent on those who organise sport, to ensure that risks of non-accidental violence are identified and mitigated."
+Therefore, there is a legal and moral duty of care incumbent on those who organize sport, to ensure that risks of non-accidental violence are identified and mitigated."

+Another factor that contributes to the existence of sexual harassment of female athletes is the male-dominated power dynamic between men and women in the world of sports.
+"Sexual harassment and abuse in sport stem from abuses of power relations facilitated by an organizational culture that ignores, denies, fails to prevent or even tacitly accepts such problems."
+In an article titled "Sexual Violence and the Coach-Athlete Relationship- A Scoping Review From Sport Sociological and Sport Psychological Perspectives", author Sonja Gaedicke notes that "The gendered social structure of sport organizations and the legitimate authority of coaches give them a position of power that is often unquestioned and uncontrolled."
+Because of this power dynamic between player and coach, especially between male coaches and female players, there is far more opportunity for male coaches to exert their power over the female players in a predatory or sexual manner.
+The system in which players and coaches exist is one that is overwhelmingly male-dominated, which can also lead to athletes struggling to speak out for fear of not being heard or taken seriously by their other male leaders or coaches.